-The amount of information that students are expected to learn before they are in junior high continues to expand.
+The number of information students is expected to learn before junior high continues to expand.
 The most successful students are those whose parents take the time to work with them.
 You may wonder where you’ll fit that into an already packed schedule, but “down time” in the car can be used to your child’s advantage.
-Whether it’s 5 minutes to the store or an hour’s drive to the soccer tournament, these quick and easy games will help sharpen their skills.
+Whether it’s 5 minutes to the store or an hour’s drive to the soccer tournament, these quick and easy learning games will help sharpen their skills.
 Even time stuck in traffic can end up being constructive!

 1. Letter Strings help kids spell other people’s names.
 You start by giving them a person’s name.

 The next person has to think of a name that starts with the last letter.
 For example, Luke, Eric, Candace, Esther, Ralph, and so on.
 Keep going until you can’t think of any more names.

 2. Sound Strings teach beginning and ending sounds.
 (This one’s good for kindergartners but may be hard for them at first because they are so used to thinking only of beginning sounds.)
 You start by giving them a word.
 The next person has to say a word that starts with the ending sound of the previous word.
 For example, you say “jet.”
 The next person has to say a word that starts with a t, like “tap”.
 The next word has to start with a p, and so on.

 3. Rhyming words help build auditory memory.
 (This one’s good for the preschoolers in your car.)
 You say a word, and they think of as many words as they can that rhyme with your word.